-We are exposed to the risk of fluctuation in interest rates relating to our variable rate debt related to our Senior Credit Facility and Second Lien Loan Agreement entered.
-See Note 8 - Debt for further information.
-During the year ended December 31, 2015 or 2014, we did not use interest rate swaps or other types of derivative financial instruments to hedge our interest rate risk.
-Our current credit agreement charges us interest at a rate of, at our option, either: (i) LIBOR plus a leverage-based margin or (ii) Base Rate plus a leverage-based margin.
-Refer to Liquidity and Capital Resources - Credit Agreement included in Item 7.
-See Management's Discussion and Analysis above for further discussion about our asset-based Loan Agreement.
+We are exposed to the risk of fluctuation in interest rates relating to our variable rate debt related to our Senior Credit Facilities.
+During the year ended December 31, 2016 or 2015, we did not use interest rate swaps or other types of derivative financial instruments to hedge our interest rate risk.
+Our current credit agreement charges us interest at a rate of LIBOR plus a leverage-based margin.
+See Note 8 - Debt to our consolidated financial statements for further information.

 We have been exposed to interest rate risk associated with our debt instruments which have had interest based on floating rates.
-A 1% change in interest rates on variable rate debt would have resulted in interest expense fluctuating approximately by \$0.4 million and \$0.3 million in the years ended December 31, 2015 and 2014, respectively.
+A 1% change in interest rates on variable rate debt would have resulted in interest expense fluctuating approximately by \$0.4 million in the years ended December 31, 2016 and 2015.